 The Center for Health Care Strategies is evaluating a multisite demonstration project in settings for pediatric primary care; supporting a partner organization that can offer technical assistance to the grantee and the pediatric sites in addressing the social determinants of child and family health and in elevating family voice; and sharing insights widely on how to catalyze wide-scale system transformation.

-Advancing Integrated Models (AIM) is a national multi-site demonstration assisting health systems and community providers in integrating innovative, “next-generation” person-centered approaches for individuals with complex health and social needs.
-Over two years, AIM is supporting efforts to integrate key strategies, partner with state Medicaid agencies or local managed care organizations; and engage with patients and community members.
+Advancing Integrated Models (AIM) is a national multi-site demonstration assisting health systems and community providers in integrating innovative, “next- generation” person-centered approaches for individuals with complex health and social needs.
+AIM includes eight competitively selected pilot sites representing innovators in care for both pediatric and adult populations.

-Advancing Resilience and Community Health (ARCH) is a project to help the burgeoning relationships between health care institutions (payers and hospital systems) and community-based organizations get off the ground successfully and at a scale that will make a difference.
+The Advancing Resilience and Community Health (ARCH) Initiative of the Nonprofit Finance Fund provides technical assistance, resources, and knowledge-sharing across multiple stakeholders to help the burgeoning relationships between health care institutions (payers and hospital systems) and community-based organizations (CBOs) get off the ground successfully and at scale.
+ARCH is helping ready networks of CBOs—nonprofits that have already come together to address multiple needs—to collectively contract with often-larger health care institutions, with an emphasis on contracts involving Medicaid.

 The Center for Health Care Strategies is partnering with the National Association of Medicaid Directors and ZERO TO THREE to create a learning collaborative with seven to nine state teams in order to improve outcomes for young children.
 The collaborative lasts two years and includes teams committed to achieving stronger alignment at the state and local levels between Medicaid stakeholders and early childhood systems focused on children from the point of their birth through the first three years of life.